£395,995 - £765,995

 Famously patronised by King George III, the spa town of Cheltenham has been attracting and delighting visitors ever since.
 Hardly surprising when you consider the wealth of cultural and entertainment options available in the town, along with the excellent selection of shopping amongst the award winning tree lined boulevards.

 Conveniently located just to the south west of Cheltenham, within easy reach of both the town and the M5, Brizen View is perfectly placed for you and your family.
-With a magnificent collection of four and five bedroom homes from the Heritage Collection, this is exclusive, executive living at its very best.
+With a magnificent collection of three, four and five bedroom homes from the Heritage Collection, this is exclusive, executive living at its very best.

 AmenitiesJust a couple of miles from the town centre, the development has a choice of all the major supermarkets for convenience and weekly shopping.
 There is also a Co-Op convenience store nearby on Woodlands Road off the main A46.